 (3) In this section —

-“authorised person” means an authorised person appointed under section 58A(10) for purposes other than to serve infringement notices under section 58A(2);
+authorised person means an authorised person appointed under section 58A(10) for purposes other than to serve infringement notices under section 58A(2);

-“motor vehicle” has the meaning given by the Road Traffic Act 1974;
+motor vehicle has the meaning given by the Road Traffic Act 1974;

-“owner” in relation to a vehicle means the person who is the holder of the requisite vehicle licence under the Road Traffic Act 1974 in respect of that vehicle, or, if the vehicle is not licensed under that Act, the person who owns the vehicle or is entitled to its possession.
+owner in relation to a vehicle means the person who is the holder of the requisite vehicle licence under the Road Traffic Act 1974 in respect of that vehicle, or, if the vehicle is not licensed under that Act, the person who owns the vehicle or is entitled to its possession.

 [Section 58B inserted by No. 40 of 2000 s.
 12.]